 An opportunistic oral infection can express itself as a secondary effect of immunosuppressive medications (such as azathioprine, Cytoxan, methotrexate, and cyclosporine) and corticosteroids (such as prednisone).
 This secondary effect only occurs when the body’s immune system is suppressed in such a way that usually harmless organisms cause problems.
 Anyone taking steroids is susceptible, and there are two ways in which this kind of infection can be expressed.
 Herpes simplex virus infection occurs in 80-90% of the general public.
 Most people are unaware that they are infected with Herpes, which is a lifetime infection.
 Secondary herpetic eruptions occur in 20% of those who have been infected and are most commonly seen as fever blisters, sun sores, etc. Candidiasis—a fungal infection—can develop secondary to dry mouth, diabetes, and dentures.
 You should see an oral pathologist (a specialist in dental and cavity diseases, i.e., not a regular dentist), internist, or dermatologist – as appropriate - to evaluate and treat these oral complications.

-In Dr. Freedman’s opinion, preventive antibiotic medication before dental treatment to prevent bacterial endocarditis is essential, since approximately half the people with lupus have heart valve abnormalities.
-In this light, antibiotics should be taken before any dental treatment that can cause bleeding.
+In Dr. Freedman’s opinion, the literature appears split on preventive antibiotic medication before dental treatment to prevent bacterial endocarditis.
+Although, approximately half the people with lupus have heart valve abnormalities.
+In this light, patients should consult their physician about whether antibiotics should be taken before any dental treatment that can cause bleeding.
 This includes regular cleanings, scaling, periodontal procedures, dental implant placement, root canal treatment, and extractions.

 Summary by Caitlin Ahern